Reading Museum, Blagrave Street, Reading. RG1 1QH.

 Reading Abbey Quarter Tour

-Abbey Ruins | Saturday 8 June, Saturday 6 July (sold out), Saturday 3 August (sold out), Saturday 17 August & Saturday 28 September
+Abbey Ruins | Saturday 8 June, Saturday 6 July (sold out), Saturday 3 August (sold out), Saturday 17 August & Saturday 28 September 1½-hour tour starting at 11am, meet in the Story of Reading Gallery

 Abbey days are here again!
 Enjoy a walking tour exploring the heart of medieval Reading led by our trained volunteer guides.
 This tour takes you to the highlights of the Abbey Quarter, including the Hospitium where medieval pilgrims stayed, the impressive conserved Reading Abbey ruins and ends in a unique visit inside the Abbey Gateway, the grand entrance to the Abbot’s Lodgings which became Queen Elizabeth I’s royal residence.
 Please note that the Gateway has no step free access and there are uneven steps and floors.